manicdigger/manicdigger/README.md

 -----------
 #### Creative Mode

 In creative mode there are no limits on the amount of blocks you can place.
-Build whatever you like without having to care about collecting resources or crafting.
+Build whatever you like without having to worry about collecting resources or crafting.
 Build spaceships, flying islands or cool pixelart - your imagination is the only limit!

 [![Spaceship](https://raw.githubusercontent.com/manicdigger/manicdigger-screenshots/master/2014-11-27_18-35-13-thumb.png)](https://raw.githubusercontent.com/manicdigger/manicdigger-screenshots/master/2014-11-27_18-35-13.png)